 As of October 2017, the US Department of Homeland Security has provided a waiver to the State of North Dakota for compliance with the REAL ID Act of 2005.
 This means the current ND Driver’s License and Identification Card is accepted for access into federal facilities, including military installations and boarding aircraft, until October 2020.
 After October 2020, only REAL ID compliant credentials will be accepted for this purpose.

 A few things to consider:

 - The fee for a compliant credential is the same as the fee for a non-compliant credential.
 If you are renewing and keeping a non-compliant credential, it is $15.
-If you are renewing and upgrading to a compliant credential, it is $15.
-If you are not renewing but getting a compliant credential out of cycle, it is $8.
+If you are renewing and upgrading to a REAL ID compliant credential, it is $15.
+If you are not renewing but getting a REAL ID compliant credential out of cycle, it is $8.

 - You are not required to obtain a REAL ID compliant credential.
 However, if you choose not to, the DL/ID will NOT be accepted for entry to federal facilities, such as military installations, or boarding of domestic flight airlines, after May 3, 2023.

-- Once we begin to issue compliant credentials, there are some documents you will need in your possession before you schedule your appointment at a driver’s license office to get your REAL ID.
+- Please be aware, there are some documents you will need in your possession before you arrive at the driver’s license office to get your REAL ID.
 Please see Required Documentation Information on the tab on the left side or if on a mobile device see information below.

 Required Documentation Information